varnerlab/CHEME-4800-5800-ComputingBook/_sources/unit-2-data/trees.md

 # Define an array arr
 arr = Array{Int64,1}() # the array is empty

-# When an array has undefined length, we use the push! operation to add values
+# When an array has an undefined length, we use the push! operation to add values
 push!(arr,1); # adds a 1 to index 1
 push!(arr,2); # adds a 2 to index 2
 push!(arr,4); # adds a 4 to index 3